joeygaitan/Mars-Escape/README.md

 leave

  ### Button Features:
+* w moves the player character up
+* a moves the player character left
+* s moves the player character down
+* d moves the player character right
-* F display's game facts and traits of objects
+* f display's game facts and traits of objects
-* E mines and interacts with unique objects like the assembler and the rocket.
+* e mines and interacts with unique objects like the assembler and the rocket.

 ### Live Game Structure
 * The game will be a 20 by 20 grid